DFabric/DPlatform-Shell/README.md

 Please feel free to open an issue and create a pull request, all contributions are welcome!

 ## Roadmap

+ ***The main goals of DPlatform are the independence, the freedom, security.
+Therefore all installations and configurations provided trough this set of shell tools are TOTALLY independents of it***

  - [1] Install apps efficiently through a terminal UI - In progress
  - (2) DPlatform Web GUI to manage apps easily - Early prototypes started
  - (3) Build a custom image with DPlatform Web GUI auto-configuration - Planned
+ - DNS and secure firewall pass-trough via [localtunnel](https://localtunnel.me/)
  - Enhance the security.
-Nginx reverse proxy, [Let's Encrypt](https://letsencrypt.org/) ECDSA certificate, [LE](https://github.com/Neilpang/le) could be used
+Nginx reverse proxy, [Let's Encrypt](https://letsencrypt.org/) certificate

 ## Contributors - Special thanks
 [@cryptono](https://github.com/cryptono) (torito) - testing